Lanthanum decahydride: Synopsis

+Since its discovery in 2019, the superconducting properties of LaH10 and other lanthanum-based superhydrides have been experimentally confirmed in multiple independent experiments.
 The compound exhibits a Meissner effect below the superconducting transition temperature.
 A cubic form can be synthesized at 1000 K, and a hexagonal crystal structure can be formed at room temperature.
+Further reports indicate Tc is increased with nitrogen doping, and decreased with the introduction of magnetic impurities.

-The cubic form has each lanthanum atom surrounded by 32 hydrogen atoms, which form the vertices of an 18 faced shape called a chamfered cube.
+The cubic form has each lanthanum atom surrounded by 32 hydrogen atoms, which form the vertices of an 18-faced shape called a chamfered cube.